Library Partners

 Tier Intended segment Annual contribution Summary

-Foundation Partner Small universities and specialist institutions $9,500 Supports core publishing infrastructure and diamond open sustainability.
+Foundation Partner Small universities and specialist institutions $7,500 AUD Supports core publishing infrastructure and diamond open access sustainability.

-Anchor Partner Mid-sized universities $16,500 Sustains publishing operations and contributes to growth of the portfolio.
+Anchor Partner Mid-sized universities $12,500 AUD Sustains publishing operations and contributes to growth of the OAPA portfolio.

-Leadership Partner Large universities $22,500 Higher-impact contribution reflecting institutional scale and sector leadership.
+Leadership Partner Large universities $18,500 AUD A higher-impact contribution reflecting institutional scale and sector leadership.

-Strategic Partner By negotiation $30,000+ For deeper strategic engagement, bundled initiatives, or named sponsorship.
+Strategic Partner By negotiation $25,000+ AUD For deeper strategic engagement, bundled initiatives, named sponsorship, or multi-partner collaboration.

 Capability and training